 How to Participate in the Undergraduate Research Symposium:

-To apply for the PLU Undergraduate Research Symposium, an abstract must be submitted electronically by the student.
+To apply for the Dr. Rae Linda Brown Undergraduate Research Symposium, an abstract/ artistic statement must be submitted online by the student.
 The submission deadline is Sunday, March 3, 2019 (11:59 pm) with an Early Submission Opportunity* for submissions received by Sunday, February 10, 2019 (11:59 pm).

-*For students presenting one abstract as a group, only one Abstract Submission Form is required, but ALL participating students need to be listed accordingly.
+*For students presenting one abstract as a group, only one Abstract/ Artistic Statement Submission Form is required, but ALL participating students need to be listed accordingly.

-For Film, Visual Arts, or Performing Arts, written abstracts should be accompanied by a three minute excerpt video or digital images to be uploaded within the application.
+For Film, Visual Arts, or Performing Arts, written abstracts/artistic statements should be accompanied by a three minute excerpt video or digital images to be uploaded within the online submission form.

-Abstracts submitted for the PLU Undergraduate Research Symposium must adhere to a strict guideline of one paragraph, no longer than 250 words in length.
+Abstracts/artistic statements submitted for the Undergraduate Research Symposium must adhere to a strict guideline of one paragraph, no longer than 250 words in length.

-Well written abstracts, containing all required components, that adhere to the general guidelines for a given discipline will be considered for publication on the Undergraduate Research Symposium Program.
+Well written abstracts/ artistic statements, containing all required components, that adhere to the general guidelines for a given discipline will be considered for publication on the Undergraduate Research Symposium website.

-Please note: Abstracts cannot be revised after submission; the Office of the Provost will not have the ability to edit or correct submitted materials.
+Please note: Abstracts/artistic statements cannot be revised after submission; the Office of the Provost will not have the ability to edit or correct submitted materials.
 Please carefully proofread and spell-check all materials and author names.

 Once your submission has been received:

 • Shortly following the submission deadline, faculty committees will begin the review process.
 Student presenter(s) and their faculty mentor(s) will receive an email notification indicating whether their submission was accepted or denied no later than March 19, 2019.
 Students should respond as soon as possible if they no longer plan to participate in the symposium.

 • Additional details including: schedule; specific presentation times and locations; set-up instructions; and other helpful information will be sent to accepted student presenters and their faculty mentors prior to the Symposium date.